viamrobotics/docs/docs/services/data/capture/_index.md

 no_service: true
 ---

-The data management service captures data from one or more components.
+The data management service captures data from one or more resources.

 Get started with a quickstart guide or keep reading for more details.